fadhilradh/Vue-Router-Project-Example/README.md

 # Vue Router Example Project
- A basic routing example project for anyone who wants to learn
+ A basic routing example project for anyone who wants to learn routing in Vue JS